Do you love prime rib, but don’t know a lot about it?

 Prime Rib vs Ribeye

-They both come from the same primal cut but are cut differently before they are sold.
+A prime rib is a rib roast, and a ribeye is a steak.
+They both come from the same primal cut but are cut differently before selling.

-One prime rib can be cut into 7 ribeye steaks.
-This is because the prime rib consists of 7 ribs.
+One prime rib can be cut into seven ribeye steaks because it consists of seven ribs.
+Each rib becomes one ribeye steak.

 What Is First Cut?

 The first cut includes ribs 10-12.
 Many people prefer this piece of meat for its excellent quality.
+This cut contains the rib eye muscle, which is very tender.

 The second cut includes ribs 6-9.
 While this cut is still delicious, it is of lower quality.
+The second cut is closer to the cow’s chuck cut, which means it has more connective tissue.

 How Much Does Prime Rib Cost?

+Several factors determine the cost of prime rib.
 For instance, the market is always changing.
-Perhaps the cost went up this month and will go back down in a few weeks.
+Perhaps the price went up this month and will go back down in a few weeks.

 Another factor is the grade of meat.
 You will pay more for higher-quality meat.